-We've documented 20 accessibility features for Crossout Mobile in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 19 accessibility features for Crossout Mobile.
+Strongest in Navigation and Getting Started but also has features in Reading, Controls, Visual, Audio and Communication to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Crossout Mobile is a smartphone version of the popular online vehicular combat game Crossout.
 While it retains all the core mechanics of the main version, including the modular vehicle designs, customisation and skilful gameplay, it also has features that tailor it to phones, such as shorter rounds that allow you to play on the go, smaller team sizes and more.

 We've documented 2 accessibility features for Controls in Crossout Mobile which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Can play with the following.
 Additional gestures may be required for games played with a screenreader like VoiceOver.

 Two Motions Targeted: Can play with touchscreen, two simultaneous taps, swipes or hold gestures.

 You can adjust

 Adjust Mouse/Stick/Touch Sensitivity, Deadzones and Thresholds: Adjust how sensitive touch/mouse/stick controls are and the related deadzones and thresholds.

 If you want to play Crossout Mobile, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility: